 Mr. Grabowski provided Representatives with a summary of the EER Task Force’s progress since the IAASB CAG’s March 2018 meeting, including details of the ‘challenges’ for assurance which the EER Task Force has been addressing in the draft guidance under development (Agenda Item E-2).
 He explained how the guidance is to be an International Assurance Engagements Practice Note (IAEPN).
 Representatives and Observers commented as follows:

+Mr. Yoshii expressed his strong support for the draft guidance, noting that it is an ambitious effort to enhance the quality of non-financial information.
 Mr. Koktvedgaard supported the approach to develop guidance that covered all types of reporting rather than just integrated reporting.
 He gave examples of reporting about technology or cyber risks that would not be integrated reports.
 Mr. Sobel later noted that there could be demand for assurance of these types of reporting, for example from customers wanting assurance that an online retailer’s website is secure.
 Mr. Sobel also agreed that ‘EER’ was not the best term to use.

 Several Representatives sought clarity over what types of reporting were considered to be EER.
 Ms. Borgerth and Ms. Diplock emphasized that sustainability reporting and integrated reporting were not equivalent or alternative forms of reporting.
 Ms. Diplock suggested that sustainability reporting could be an intermediary stage for preparing integrated reports.
 She expressed the view that use of the term EER was unhelpful as integrated reporting will be the only form of external reporting in the future, and that other frameworks (for example the standards issued by GRI and SASB) are typically focused on rationalizing measurement techniques for non-financial information which could be included in an integrated report.